chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 | **Variant?**            | $n - i$ (size of unsorted)       | $j+1$ (number of remaining elements)                                |
 | **Control Variable**    | $i$ (start of unsorted subarray) | $j$ (index of remaining element)                                    |

-Below is the annotated implementation of Insertion Sort that includes documentation comments that describe the purpose and properties of each loop (loop goal, invariant, variant, etc.), aligning with the analysis above.
-The documentation comments in the code help to bridge the gap between the algorithm’s formal reasoning and its implementation.
+Below is the annotated implementation of Insertion Sort that includes documentation that describe the purpose and properties of each loop (loop goal, invariant, variant, etc.), aligning with the analysis above.
+The comments in the code help to bridge the gap between the algorithm’s formal reasoning and its implementation.

 ```java
 void insertionSort(int[] a) {